Azure/helm-elasticstack/README.md

 It is recommended that you use two different principals to operate the Key Vault:
 * A _Security Operator_ who has read/write access to secrets, keys and certificates.
 This principal should be only used for setting up the Key Vault or rotate the secrets.
 * A _Deployment Operator_ who is only able to read secrets.
-This principal you must use to perform the deployment.
+This principal should be used to perform the deployment.

 You can configure the access policies for these principals as follows: